hubergilt/slurm-igp/README.md

 ## MPI hello world example with gcc compiler

-The bellow mpi_job.sh script is configured with job name as "mpi_gcc", partition name as "any2", output file as "slurm-%j.out", error file as "slurm-%j.err" and number of tasks "ntasks" as eigth.
+The bellow "mpi_job.sh" script is configured with job name as "mpi_gcc", partition name as "any2", output file as "slurm-%j.out", error file as "slurm-%j.err" and number of tasks "ntasks" as eigth.
 The following module commands setup the gcc compiler and openMPI library.
 The three srun commands launch an job step each one with different numbers of tasks as 3, 5 and 8 with the option "n".

 ```
 > cat mpi_job.sh